ecohealthalliance/HP3/README.txt

 -   `shapefiles/` is an empty holding directory.
 Large shapefiles used to generate maps and in analyses are stored separately on AWS to limit the size of this repository.
 They are downloaded to this folder by the scripts when needed.

-The `Makefile` in this repository holds the project workflow.
-Running `make all` in this directory will re-build the project. `make clean` will remove shapefiles, intermediate data, fit models, and all figures and maps.
-If this project is opened in RStudio, this can also be accomplished with the "Build All" and "Clean" buttons in the Build tab.

 ---